 More easy breakfast recipes:

-Banana Nut Breakfast Cookies – an easy no bake portable breakfast treat perfect for busy mornings.
-Best of all, easy to customize and packed with rolled oats, peanut butter, banana and walnuts.
-Gluten free and refined sugar free.
+Banana Nut Breakfast Cookies – an easy, no bake portable breakfast treat for hectic mornings.
+These cookies, packed with rolled oats, peanut butter, banana and walnuts, will fill you up for the rest of the morning!

 - 1/2 cup creamy peanut butter